Oxuu1/Chat-Server/README.md

 ![Screenshot 2023-06-08 191407](https://github.com/Oxuu1/Chat-Server/assets/65877374/34f8d21e-18ba-4218-836a-2eec2b5eb0f9)

-# Issues
+# Main Issues

-It detects the ip when someone joins with the banned ip as there name so im currently trying to fix
+The ip system only works when someone joins with a banned ip as there name

+You can inly host on a pc im working on making it so you can use playit and replit and more

+The banned words are easy to get around so i will find a fix to it

-Not being Able to Host Through Playit i am working on a fix but for now i recommend hamachi for hosting
+It is easy to grab a ip when using a client im working on a fix for it